cloudnative-pg/cnpg-i-hello-world/doc/concepts.md

 creation and mutations, this is defined by the following

 ```
-// ValidateCreate improves the behaviour of the validating webhook that
+// ValidateCreate improves the behavior of the validating webhook that
 // is called on creation of the Cluster resources
 rpc ValidateClusterCreate(OperatorValidateClusterCreateRequest) returns (OperatorValidateClusterCreateResult) {}